RaptorRepack/GameToolkits/Readme.md

 Important notes
 -----------------------------------------------
-- Stable versions coming in 10 January 2023.
+- Today release in this Crysis Remastered Trilogy game repack toolkit.
-- If you my (CrysisRemasteredTrilogy) project files downloaded, so please renamed to "Toolkit" that's it.
+- If you my project files downloaded, please project file name renamed to "Toolkit" because compressor working for "Toolkit" file name and install now compressor and then use to compressor.

 Latest versions
 -----------------------------------------------